aarmey/ml-for-bioe/website/275/final-project.md

     - How your proposed approach has solved your question

 Your analysis code should accompany your final report in the git repository.

-## Final Presentation

-Each presentation will have 14 minutes:
-- 12 minutes for a presentation
-- 2 minutes for questions, discussion, and transition to the next presenter

-Each team should prepare no more than 12 slides, including the title slide, and cover the sections listed in the final report.

-## Grading

-Your project will be evaluated

-- Proposal (15%)
-- Final Report (40%)
-- Final Presentation (15%)
-- Code and Implementation (30%)